What is Django Admin and what is it used for?

 Editable fields

-From the list, you may be able to modify fields:
+From the listing, you can modify fields:

 class CommentAdmin(admin.ModelAdmin):